SuchitG04/yelp-sentiment-analysis-ULMFiT/README.md

 ## Sentiment analysis on the Yelp reviews dataset using [ULMFiT](https://arxiv.org/abs/1801.06146v5)

-In this notebook I have created a sentiment analysis model based on the approach ULMFiT on the Yelp reviews dataset based on Jeremy's implementation [here](https://github.com/fastai/fastbook/blob/master/10_nlp.ipynb).
+In this notebook I have created a sentiment analysis model using the ULMFiT approach on the Yelp reviews dataset based on Jeremy's implementation [here](https://github.com/fastai/fastbook/blob/master/10_nlp.ipynb).